osg-htc/docs/docs/data/stashcache/install-cache.md

 #### Proxy.service and Proxy.timer

-1. Run the service to generate the xrootd proxy and confirm the file exists
+1. Run the service to generate the xrootd proxy and confirm the file exists:

         :::console
         root@host # systemctl start xrootd-renew-proxy